minho42/blog/public/posts/htmx/index.md

 Tried HTMX with FullCalendar for just a tiny bit to replace my current roster project which is a Next.js fullstack app.

 Idea of mostly using server side, and minimally deal with the frontend interaction is really temping and hence the hype.
-When I was into Django, I didn't know JavaScript and I did want to write as less JavaScript as I can.
+When I was into Django, I didn't know JavaScript and I did want to write as little JavaScript as I could.

 I used HTMX and FullCalendar using CDN.
 Developer experience of not using a build system is not pleasant as there are no autocompletes and editor doesn’t know about the available attributes/options.
 This made using library so hard, and I didn't pursue further and ditched the project.